model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

    [^result-naming]: See [open questions](#open-questions) for a discussion
        about naming of the result variable.

-2. Checking the Contract

-   Next Kani must make sure that the approximation we specified actually holds.
-   This is in opposition to the related "stubbing" mechanism, where the approximation is not checked but always trusted.
+2. Next Kani must make sure that the approximation we specified actually holds by **checking** the contract against the implementation.
+This is in contrast to ["stubbing"][stubbing], where the approximation is blindly trusted.

    The contract must always overapproximate the function to guarantee soundness.
-   Specifically the domain (inputs) of the function described (by the `requires` clause) must be *at most* as large as the input space for which the function's behavior is well defined, and the codomain (outputs, described by `ensures`) must be *at least* as large as the actual space of outputs the function may produce.

-   For example in our case it would be permissible to use `#[kani::requires(divisor > 100)]` (smaller permissible input domain) or `#[kani::ensures(result < dividend + divisor)]` (larger possible output domain), but `#[kani::ensures(result < dividend)]` (small output) is not allowed.

    To facilitate the check Kani needs a suitable environment to verify the function in.
 For this proposal the environment must be provided by us (the